Hombre Bala Jr.

-Drone (born August 8, 1991 in Ciudad Nezahualcóyotl, Mexico State, Mexico) is the ring name of a Mexican luchador enmascarado, or masked professional wrestler who works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a tecnico ("Good guy") wrestling character.
-Until October 2016 he was known as Hombre Bala Jr., Spanish for "Human Cannonball Junior" (or literally "Bullet Man" Junior), reflecting the fact that one of his father's most known ring names was "Hombre Bala".
-Drone's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+Drone (born August 8, 1991 in Ciudad Nezahualcóyotl, Mexico State, Mexico) is the ring name of a Mexican professional wrestler who works for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) portraying a tecnico ("Good guy") wrestling character.
+Until October 2016 he was known as Hombre Bala Jr. (Spanish for "Human Cannonball Junior" or literally "Bullet Man" Junior), reflecting the fact that one of his father's most known ring names was "Hombre Bala".
+Drone's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.

 Personal life

-Hombre Bala Jr.s full name is not publicly known, which is traditionally the case in Lucha Libre when a wrestler has never been unmasked, but it is known that his paternal last name is Ortiz, revealed when his father Aurelio Ortiz Villavicencio was unmasked.
+Hombre Bala Jr.'s full name is not publicly known, which is traditionally the case in Mexican professional wrestling when a wrestler has never been unmasked.
+It is known that his paternal last name is Ortiz, revealed when his father Aurelio Ortiz Villavicencio was unmasked.
 Ortiz is a part of the "Ortiz wrestling family", sometimes referred to as the "Pirata" family.
-As his ring name indicates he is the son of Hombre Bala, Aurelio Ortiz Villavicencio who also competed as Monsther and a number other enmascarado (masked) characters over the years, and India Sioux, a retired wrestler.
+As his ring name indicates, he is the son of Hombre Bala, Aurelio Ortiz Villavicencio, who also competed as Monsther and a number other enmascarado (masked) characters over the years, and India Sioux, a retired wrestler.

-He has three siblings who are also active in professional wrestling, his sister works under the same ring name as their mother, India Sioux, and his two brothers work as Corsario and Monsther (member of Los Invasores).
+He has three siblings who are also active in professional wrestling; his sister works under the same ring name as their mother, India Sioux, and his two brothers work as Corsario and Monsther (a member of Los Invasores).
 Bala Jr. is the nephew of wrestlers Pirata Morgan and La Marquesa and the cousin of professional wrestlers Rey Bucanero, Hijo de Pirata Morgan, Pirata Morgan Jr. and Perla Negra.

 Professional wrestling career

-Hombre Bala Jr. made his professional wrestling debut in late 2007, after being trained by his father, and initially worked on for independent wrestling promotions around Mexico City.
-Soon after his debut he began working at the Consejo Mundial de Lucha Libre (CMLL) wrestling school under Talismán, Arkangel de la Muerte and Shocker for his CMLL debut.
-Bala broke his leg in a motorcycle accident and spent a month in the hospital to recover, delaying his planned CMLL debut.
+Hombre Bala Jr. made his professional wrestling debut in late 2007, after being trained by his father, and initially worked for independent wrestling promotions around Mexico City.
+Soon after, he began training at the Consejo Mundial de Lucha Libre (CMLL) wrestling school under Talismán, Arkangel de la Muerte and Shocker in preparation for his CMLL debut.
+However, he broke his leg in a motorcycle accident and spent a month in the hospital to recover, delaying his planned debut.